sgladkoff/goldpan/docs/perfectionist.md

 **Testing Projects** are a feature that we've added to **Perfectionist** recently.
 They are employed to evaluate the capabilities of linguistic personnel using translation or editing tasks.

-Clicking the **Create Testing Project** calls the dialog to input the name of the project, choose one of the premade testing files and set **Translation** or **Editing** as the type of testing that your linguist is to undergo.
+Clicking the **Create Testing Project** button calls the **New Testing Project** dialog.
+Here, you need to input the name of the project, choose one of the premade testing files and set **Translation** or **Editing** as the type of test that your linguist is to attend.

 ![perf10](perfN11.png)